scipy-conference/scipy-conference/README.rst

 conference and reduce the manual work from one year to the next to build the website and its backends.

+You can read the rendered manual online at `https://scipy-conference.readthedocs.org/ <https://scipy-conference.readthedocs.org/>`_.

 It contains the following folders: